DCRUSTODC/devbasics/REST-JS/README.md

 You can always ask your doubts in the community group.

 ### Good First Issues
-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/DCRUSTODC/basic-development-projects) that contain bugs with a relatively limited scope.
-This is a great place to get started with open source <3.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/DCRUSTODC/basic-development-projects/labels/good%20first%20issue) that contain bugs with a relatively limited scope.
+This is a great place to get started <3.